 It’s also helpful to know, in this era, consumers really do want to support companies whose business values are compatible with their own.
 The things Starbucks has done were magnetic to their customers and this is part of the reason of their success.
 Brands reflect their customers.
 Obviously, he’s right, but not everyone sees it.

-Listen to the full interview with Howard Schultz >
+Listen to the full Howard Schultz Interview >